Cloudhuset/Zendesk-Guide-Theme-Boilerplate/README.md

 ### Theme preview using ZAT (Zendesk App Tools)
 To preview the theme while developing you can use ZAT.
 Please refer to the following article on how to install ZAT: https://help.zendesk.com/hc/en-us/articles/229489288
-Once installed you can run `zat theme preview` from inside the dist folder
+Once installed you can run `zat theme preview` from inside the dist folder.
+You can also refer to the following article for more info on zat theme preview: https://support.zendesk.com/hc/en-us/articles/115012793547-Using-local-theme-preview-Guide-Professional-

 ### Compiling and packaging (zip)
 To compile for production and make a zip file run `npm run package`.